He-Wenhao/He-Wenhao.github.io/_pages/about.md

 ---
 permalink: /
 title: ""
-excerpt: "PhD Student in Computational Science and Engineering @ MIT"
+excerpt: "PhD candidate in Computational Science and Engineering @ MIT"
 author_profile: true
 redirect_from:
   - /about/